bskari/apogaea/piddle/README.md

 Piddle
 ======

-Knockoff version of Sound Puddle.
-Smaller, fewer strips, running on a protoboard ESP32.
+Sound reactive LED strips, originating from a central point and placed in a geodesic dome.
+Running on a custom PCB with ESP32.
+Coming soon: ArtNet DMX!

 Wiring
 ------